boychukmk/NotesAI/README.md

 ### 4. After building containers you can access app:

 - **Frontend**: Visit http://localhost:8080 in your browser.
+  In the catalog of notes you can access Note Page clicking on "Read More".
+There will be buttons to check note history and summarize selected note.
 - **Backend**: The backend API will be running on http://localhost:8000 with http://localhost:8000/docs Swagger UI.
 - **Tests** will be available while building in terminal, or you can run command
 ```bash